edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 - I have troubles with pygame, Can I avoid used it?
     - If you have troubles with pygame, you can rip off all the references to the stddraw.py file.
-You still have access to the list of the collinear points found and you can use this data to feed another plot library like matplotlib.
+You still have access to the list of the collinear points found and you can use this data to feed another plotting library like matplotlib.

 - Why do you choose pygame instead of matplotlib?
-    - Because in my opinion pygame offers a cleaner canvas to present the results and it can render thousand of points and lines more efficiently than matplotlib
+    - Because in my opinion pygame offers a cleaner canvas to represent the results and it can render thousand of points and lines more efficiently than matplotlib

 - Does matplotlib will be supported in the future?